 To estimate what you would have paid with your previous retailer, each week we take the number of units your household used that week and multiply this by the relevant rate from your comparable retailer based on the above approach.
 In doing this, we include all costs and GST.
 We then deduct your Flick bill for the same period from our calculation of what you would have paid, to calculate your estimated savings.

 If you’re personally tracking your savings from season to season, it’s worth noting that usage plays a big part in your total big cost.
 You might use a whole lot less power in a mild winter for example, compared with a very cold and long winter.
 Lifestyle factors, such as holidays, employment and family changes can also have a major impact on your usage patterns, so it’s important to factor kWh used into your calculations to truly compare one season’s bills with another, regardless of which power company you were with.

-If you’ve been a Flick customer for a while but you’ve recently moved properties, it’s worth noting that the savings figure displayed on your bill and dashboard relates only to your current property.
+If you’ve been a Flick customer for a while but you’ve recently moved properties, it’s important to note that the savings figure displayed on your bill and dashboard relates only to your current property.
 To calculate your total savings since joining Flick, simply add the savings figure of your previous property’s final bill to that of your new property’s most recent bill.
 Voilà!

 If you flick back through your bills from week to week on the Bills tab of your dashboard, you might notice that the all-time savings figure in the bottom right corner doesn’t change.
 That’s because this up-to-date savings figure is always related to your most recent bill, regardless of which bill you’re looking at.

 Head over to our Facebook page or leave a comment below.
 We love hearing from our #CleverFlickers!